greeder59/eval-pelican/content/posts/Using_custom_domains.md

 ### Managing the CNAME file.

-Well, that's it.
-Almost.
-A quick glance at the gh-pages branch of the site repository, reveals that a CNAME file has been added.
-It was added by Github when the Custom domain setting was entered.
+At this point you have a working custom domain.
+But, a quick glance at the gh-pages branch of the site repository, reveals that a CNAME file has been added.
+It was put there by Github when the Custom domain setting was entered.
 And it needs to stay there.
-The astute among you will notice that this runs counter to the work flow.
+There are two problems with it though: First: it runs counter to the work flow.
 That is: Pelican creates the output, ghp-import places the output in the gh-pages git branch, Git push sends the branch to Github.
+Second: If you try to update your site now, git will have a hissy fit about the CNAME file.
+It represents a change that GIT doesn't know about locally.
+To resolve this we need to do two things:

-With all this there is a risk that the CNAME file could be lost.
-A modification to the project will allow Pelican to create the CNAME file with each build.
+ - merge the remote CNAME file to the local git repro.
+ - modify the project to allow Pelican to create the CNAME file with each build.

+First the merge.
+Switch to the local gh-pages branch then pull down the remote branch:

+> $ git checkout gh-pages

+> $ git pull origin gh-pages

+Then switch back to the master branch

+> $ git checkout master

+To set up Pelican to create the CNAME file on every build.
-First, create the content/extra/ directory and add a CNAME file to it.
-Edit the CNAME file and place the URL of your site IE: *www.eval-pelican.com*.
+Create the content/extra/ directory and add a CNAME file to it.
+Edit the CNAME file and enter the URL of your site IE: *www.eval-pelican.com*.

 Now tell Pelican where to find this file and to copy it to the output directory by adding the following lines to publishconf.py: